HMT-seminar-2014/hmt-12B/writing/VH2014-outline.md

 --- | --- | ---
 Full word | Full word corrected with link |

+Thus these types of interlinear scholia appear to be composed at the same time as the main text.
+Very few exceptions exist where the interlinear scholia appear to be composed at the same time as the main scholia:
+{141V 11.219}[ElisionText9] !{141V}[ElisionImage9]
+{158r 12.176}[ElisionText10] !{158r}[ElisionImage10]

+Also line 199 of book 12 appears to be in the same hand of the Main Scholia:

+{Lines 198 and 200}[AddedText1]- !{158r}[AddedImage1]
+{Line 199}[AddedText2] - !{158r}[AddedImage2]

-Thus these types of interlinear scholia, with very few exceptions (see examples...), appear to have been composed concurrently with the composition with the main text.
-Once the scribe began work on the main scholia, he did not appear to return to the area dominated by the main text.
+ For the most part though, once the scribe began work on the main scholia, he did not appear to return to the area dominated by the main text.

 ## The hand of the intermarginal scholia ##